mcohen97/moove-it-challenge/README.md

 4. Now you are ready to run the project.

--To start the server, run the following script in the root folder:
+-To start the server, run the following script in the server folder:

 ```
-ruby lib/server/my_memcached.rb
+ruby lib/my_memcached.rb
 ```

 You should get an output similar to this: